Man Utd ready to axe £70m star who 'regrets' transfer as PL giants 'put out feelers' to interested clubs

 Casemiro enjoyed a strong debut season in the Premier League but he has looked well off the pace during the early months of this campaign.

-The defensive midfielder missed recent Premier League games against Sheffield United and Manchester City before being brought off at half-time during United’s 3-0 loss against Newcastle United in the Carabao Cup in midweek.
+The defensive midfielder missed recent Premier League games against Sheffield United and Manchester City before being brought off at half-time during United’s 3-0 loss against Newcastle United in the Carabao Cup in midweek with an injury.

 “The Brazilian midfielder was withdrawn at half-time due to the issue, and subsequent assessment has revealed a strain that will keep him out for a number of weeks.”